Police: 18-Year-Old Rudy Arguello-Rios Killed After Confronting Dine-And-Dash Suspects On Christmas Eve

 De Paz is accused of second-degree murder and is being held at the Aurora Detention Center on a $1 million bond.

-Anyone with information about this homicide investigation is asked to call Metro Denver Crime Stoppers at 720.913.STOP (7867).
+Anyone with information about this homicide investigation that can help investigators is asked to call Metro Denver Crime Stoppers at 720.913.STOP (7867).
 By using Crime Stoppers, tipsters can remain anonymous and be eligible for a reward of up to $2,000.